urbanadventurer/Android-PIN-Bruteforce/README.md

 TBC

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

-## Frequently Asked Questions

-- How long does it take?
-16.6 hours for all 4 digit PINs.
-- Why not use the Hak5 USB Rubber Ducky script with Duck Hunter in NetHunter?
-I tried this first and it didn't work (as of August, 2020).

 ## Supported Android Phones/Devices

 It has been tested with these devices:
 - Samsung S5 with Android 6.0.1

-## Known Issues

-- The locked phone will miss keyboard input (PIN attempts) when the battery is low, and an on-screen popup appears.
-- This cannot detect when it unlocks

-## Roadmap

-- [DONE] works
-- [DONE] detects USB HID failures
-- Improve Usage and commandline options/config files
-- Add progress bar
-- Add bruteforce for n digit PINs
-- ASCII art
-- Nicer GUI for NetHunter
-- Find/test more devices to bruteforce
-- Try to detect when phone is unlocked
-- Crack PIN list in reverse (to find which recent PIN unlocked the device)

 ## Comparison of methods to unlock a locked Android phone